Moir\'e surface states and enhanced superconductivity in topological insulators: Comparison of the formula with previous works

-Heikkil{\"a} \textit{et al.} also considered a scenario with power-law divergent DOS $N(\xi) = \xi^{\nu}/\Lambda^{\nu}$ in the context of the multiple Dirac point \cite{Grisha}.
-Unlike us, they work in the limit $\Lambda \gg \epsilon_D$ and neglect the Coulomb repulsion.
+Heikkil{\"a} \textit{et al.} also considered a scenario with power-law divergent DOS $N(\xi) = \xi^{\nu}/\Lambda^{\nu}$ in the context of the multiple Dirac point \cite{Grisha,Tero,Tero2}.
+Unlike us, they work in the limit $\Lambda \gg \epsilon_D$.
 In our language, their formula can be rewritten as

 where $J(\nu) = \Gamma(-\nu/2)\Gamma((3+\nu)/2)/\sqrt{\pi}$.